andrewheiss/datavizs22.classes.andrewheiss.com/content/assignment/01-exercise.markdown

     <img src="../../../../../../../img/assignments/insert-chunk-button.png" width="19%" />

-3. Use `ggplot()` to create a scatterplot using the `mpg` dataset.
+3. Use `ggplot()` to create a scatterplot using the `cars` dataset.
 Use whatever variables you want.
 Type the code to create the plot in the new empty chunk.

 4. Knit your document as a Word file (or PDF if you're brave and [installed LaTeX](/resource/install/#install-tinytex)).
 Use the "Knit" menu: